Nawhath/Instana_workshop/part-3/lab-part-3.md

   - Operator: <=
   - Value: 30
 - Scope
-  - pply on: All available entities
+  - Apply on: All available entities

 Then click the “Create” button to create.
 And you should have learned how to define an Alert and Alert Channel with the Event Rule bound to it, or refer to lab “Alerts & Channels” for details.